rle1323/Project1/README.md

             This is the gap opening penalty for the affine gap implementation of local or global alignment. gap_extension_penalty::float
             This is the gap extension penalty for the affine gap implementation of local or global alignment

+    method _read_substitution_matrix_file(self, substitution_matrix_filename):
+        Reads in an amino acid substitution matrix from a .mat file, and stores substitution scores for each amino acid pair in a 3d dictionary

+        Arguments:
+            substitution_matrix_filename::str
+                Path to substitution matrix file

+        Returns:
+            substitution_dict::dict
+                Dictionary with 24 primary keys corresponding to the 20 amino acids + 4 placeholders.
+                Each primary key has 24 secondary keys.
+Indexing substitution_dict with a primary and secondary key will link to the substitution score for that given residue pair given the substitution matrix in use.